mashraf94/reonic-devops-challenge/POSTGRES_SETUP.md

 - For AWS Secrets Manager, ensure Lambda has `secretsmanager:GetSecretValue` permission

 ### Local Development
-- Use `docker-compose logs` to check service logs
+- Use `docker compose logs` to check service logs
 - Ensure ports 5432 (PostgreSQL) and 9000 (Lambda) are available
 - Check that the Lambda container can reach the PostgreSQL container